My name is Zachary Greenlee.

 “Mr. Greenlee,” Dr. Fox said.
 “I know you’re alive and that you can hear me.
 Please know how terribly sorry I am that this happened.
 Don’t you worry.
 A doctor will be down here shortly for you.”

-About two hours after being hospitalized, bodily functions slowly began to return and I was able to move my hands and feet, and also able to communicate, albeit my words were as slurred as a drunkard’s at first, but the more I talked and moved my mouth, the better my speech became.
+About two hours after being hospitalized, bodily functions slowly began to return, and I could move my hands and feet, and also able to communicate, albeit my words were as slurred as a drunkard’s at first, but the more I talked and moved my mouth, the better my speech became.

 Imagine my wife’s surprise when she got a telephone call from the hospital informing her that her dead husband had returned from the grave.